bdureau/AltiduoSMT/README.md

 You will need to use an AVR programmer and an adapter to program the microcotroller, refer to the documentation.

 # Using other pressure sensors
-Unfortunatly it is not possible to use a bmp280 sensor, I have ported the library but unfortunatly the attiny 85 has not enought on board memory.
+Unfortunatly it is not possible to use a bmp280 sensor, I have ported the library but the attiny 84 has not enought on board memory.